thirumurthis/Learnings/Cassandra-Notes.md

   (Note: All node in the cluster are equal, there is no master-slave architecture)

   - Once the write request hits the individual (`coordinator`) nodes below happens,
      - 1. The write request data is written to the `commit log`.
+Every write includes `timestamp`.
          - Commit log is an append only data structure, which performs sequential IO, which makes it fast.
      - 2. Then the data is merged to an in-memory representation called `memtable`.
      - 3. Responds back to the Client, that the data is written.